-- ☐ The national budget for FY2021 should give special focus on social safety net programmes (SSNPs) and related activities in view of COVID-19 - □ According to the ILO world social protection report 2017-19, about 66 per cent of the elderly population, 70.6 per cent of children, 79.1 per cent of women with new-borns and 81.5 per cent of people with disabilities in Bangladesh were not covered under any social protection benefit.
-The COVID-19 pandemic is likely to worsen the situation of the abovementioned vulnerable groups, reinforcing the need for additional public investment in the SSNPs.
-In this connection, government's strategy to expand SSNPs as one of the four strategic priorities for the next three fiscal years needs to be proactively pursued - □ In view of COVID-19, the GoB has taken a number of steps within its existing SSNP framework which includes relief (both in cash and in kind), assistance under the "ghore fera" programme, open market sales in selective areas and others
+The national budget for FY2021 should give special focus on social safety net programmes (SSNPs) and related activities in view of COVID-19.
+It is true that budgetary allocations for SSNPs have grown in absolute terms as well as a share of GDP over the years; however, majority of the vulnerable groups are still not adequately protected under the programmes.
+According to the ILO world social protection report 2017-19, about 66 per cent of the elderly population, 70.6 per cent of children, 79.1 per cent of women with new-borns and 81.5 per cent of people with disabilities in Bangladesh were not covered under any social protection benefit.
+The COVID-19 pandemic is likely to worsen the situation of the above-mentioned vulnerable groups, reinforcing the need for additional public investment in the SSNPs.
+In this connection, government's strategy to expand SSNPs as one of the four strategic priorities for the next three fiscal years needs to be proactively pursued.

+In view of COVID-19, the GoB has taken a number of steps within its existing SSNP framework which includes relief (both in cash and in kind), assistance under the "ghore fera" programme, open market sales in selective areas and others.

-- ☐ The current approach to deal with COVID-19 by the government has a number of inadequacies, some of which are: - (i) possibility of lack of reflection of the spatial dimensions of the demand for assistance/security (e.g. geographically backward regions) under the existing 'supply-driven' approach; - (ii) leaving a significant share of urban and peri-urban vulnerable groups because of the primarily rural-focused approach of existing programmes; - (iii)inadequate amount of assistance provided to the targeted beneficiaries; - (iv)lack of coverage of sections of the population who are deserving but gets excluded; and - (v) problems of 'inclusion' and 'exclusion' bias in selection (of beneficiaries) process. - ☐ These deficits and gaps will need to be addressed in the redesigned SSNPs in view of the FY2021 budget.
+The current approach to deal with COVID-19 by the government has a number of inadequacies, some of which are: (i) possibility of lack of reflection of the spatial dimensions of the demand for assistance/security (e.g. geographically backward regions) under the existing 'supply-driven' approach; (ii) leaving a significant share of urban and peri-urban vulnerable groups because of the primarily rural-focused approach of existing programmes; (iii) inadequate amount of assistance provided to the targeted beneficiaries; (iv) lack of coverage of sections of the population who are deserving but gets excluded; and (v) problems of 'inclusion' and 'exclusion' bias in selection (of beneficiaries) process.

+These deficits and gaps will need to be addressed in the redesigned SSNPs in view of the FY2021 budget.

-- □ Recommendations: - a) SSNP budget excluding pension has been increased.
+- a) SSNP budget excluding pension has been increased.
 However, it is much lower than the FY2020 target of 2.3 per cent of the GDP outlined in the 7FYP.
-The government should allocate at least 3 per cent of the GDP for SSNPs as outlined in the National Social Security Strategy (NSSS). - b) CPD has proposed a total of 1 crore 70 lakh (under lower case scenario) and 1 crore 90 lakh (under upper case scenario) low-income households should be provided with Tk.
+The government should allocate at least 3 per cent of the GDP for SSNPs as outlined in the National Social Security Strategy (NSSS). - b) CPD has proposed that a total of 1 crore 70 lakh (under lower case scenario) and 1 crore 90 lakh (under upper case scenario) low-income households should be provided with Tk.
 8,000 per month for two months.
 These will cover a total of 6.84 crore and 7.57 crore citizens respectively.
 Total financial requirement for the proposed cash transfer programme is estimated to be Tk 26,962 crore (about 0.9 per cent of GDP) under the lower case scenario and Tk 29,852 crore (about 1.0 per cent of GDP) under the higher case scenario.
-The proposed programme will not be a replacement of the ongoing general SSNPs but will be a time-bound additional support measure in view of adverse pandemic impacts
+The proposed programme will not be a replacement of the ongoing general SSNPs but will be a time-bound additional support measure in view of adverse pandemic impacts. - c) The government is preparing a list of beneficiaries to be covered under the support programme for 50 lakh households.
+This listing should put emphasis on urban and